 - i.
 Violations of the rights of any person or company protected by copyright, trade secret, patent, or other intellectual property, or similar laws or regulations, including, but not limited to, the installation or distribution of "pirated" or other software products that are not appropriately licensed for use by the user or device. - ii.
-Unauthorized replication or use of copyrighted material, except where such copying qualifies as "Fair Use." - iii.
+Unauthorized replication or use of copyrighted material, except where such copying qualifies as "Fair Use."

+- iii.
 Exporting software, technical information, encryption software or technology in violation of international or regional export control laws.
 Legal counsel and appropriate management should be consulted prior to export of any material that is in question. - iv.
 Intentionally or recklessly introducing or transmitting destructive or malicious programs such as viruses into the network or networked devices. - v.
 Revealing account passwords to others or allowing use of accounts by others.
-This includes family and other household members.
+This includes family and other household members. - vi.

-- vi.
 Using a computing asset to actively engage in procuring or transmitting material that is in violation of state/federal law or College policies. - vii.
-Originating from any College account or equipment commercial offers of products, items, or services in violation of the Umstead Act. - viii.
-Effecting security breaches or disruptions of network communication such as accessing data of which the employee is not an intended recipient, logging into a server or account that the employee is not expressly authorized to access, attempting to intercept others' passwords, or impersonating another user. - ix.
+Viewing pornography (defined in G.S.
+14-190.13) on Brunswick Community Colleges network, or storing pornography on devices owned, leased, maintained or controlled by Brunswick Community College is prohibited under G.S.143-805(b).
+Employees found in violation of these restrictions may result in disciplinary actions as outlined in Brunswick Community College's policy handbook (section 2.8.1 progressive disciplinary policy.) - viii.
+Originating from any College account or equipment commercial offers of products, items, or services in violation of the Umstead Act. - ix.
+Effecting security breaches or disruptions of network communication such as accessing data of which the employee is not an intended recipient, logging into a server or account that the employee is not expressly authorized to access, attempting to intercept others' passwords, or impersonating another user. - x.
 Port scanning or security scanning is strictly prohibited, with one exception.
 Individual host port/security scanning is allowed only with permission from the administrator of the target host.
-Authorized ITS employees are permitted to port/security scan as part of their normal job duties. - x.
+Authorized ITS employees are permitted to port/security scan as part of their normal job duties. - xi.
 Executing any form of network monitoring which will intercept data not intended for the employee's host.
-Authorized ITS employees are permitted to monitor network traffic data as part of their normal job duties. - xi.
-Circumventing user authentication or security of any host, network, or account. - xii.
-Interfering with or denying service to any user. - xiii.
+Authorized ITS employees are permitted to monitor network traffic data as part of their normal job duties. - xii.
+Circumventing user authentication or security of any host, network, or account. - xiii.
+Interfering with or denying service to any user. - xiv.
 Using any program/script/command, or sending messages of any kind, with the intent to interfere with, or disable, a user's terminal session, via any means, locally or via the network.